Skip to content

 Rename library item

-Go to the Libraries panel, select the tab where the item is located, select the item you wish to rename, rename it and save it:
+In the Library panel, select the tab where the item is located, select the item you wish to rename, rename it and save it:

 Rename library template